There’s a lot of talk about outsourcing these days.

 2 | CREATE SYSTEMS, WORKFLOWS, AND PROCESSES FOR EVERY ASPECT OF YOUR BUSINESS

-Now that you have organized lists of all the tasks that make up and run your business, it’s time to figure out how you could save time and stress by creating systems, workflows, and processes for every aspect of your business.
+Now that you have organized lists of all the tasks that make up and run your business, it’s time to figure out how you could save time and stress less by creating systems, workflows, and processes for every aspect of your business.
 Why?
 Because it’s important, not only for you, but for someone you hire to do each task correctly, completely, and in a manner that does not waste resources, funds, or time.

 These systems, workflows, and processes that you spend time creating now will not only make your job easier going forward, it will help you more easily pass along business tasks to someone else, and ensure an outstanding client experience.

 Pro Tip: The next three worksheets in the Prepare to Outsource printable are designed to help you list out your systems, workflows, and processes step-by-step.
 Start writing them out from memory, then actually go through each step of the process to ensure you’ve got everything and it all makes sense.
 Add, subtract, and rearrange things as you have to.

 Once you’re sure your systems, workflows, and processes are complete, type them up neatly in documents and store them together in a folder labeled Operations Manual on your computer.
 (I also highly recommend creating an Operations Manual Trello board that you can share with your team as you hire them!!)

 Recommended Reading: How to Create a Business Operations Manual Using Trello

 3 | LOOK INTO TOOLS THAT MIGHT HELP YOU AUTOMATE AND STREAMLINE

 Now that you’ve got official systems for every aspect of your business, it’s time to look into apps and tools that could help you automate and streamline.
 Why?
 Because it’s vitally important to know if there’s something out there (an app or tool) that might be more cost-effective than outsourcing.